fortisq/it_inventory/README.md

 - Email notifications for subscription events, warranty expirations, and software subscription renewals
 - Reports and dashboards for asset and subscription insights
 - System Health monitoring for administrators
+- Help and Support Portal for users and administrators

 ## Prerequisites